40thieves/final-year-project/src/03 - literature-review/03 - what-is-altmetrics.md

 </div>

 The goal of this classification is to create an ontology of altmetrics, to understand the intent behind the data source.
 Lin & Fenner (2013) attempted this for PLOS' Article Level Metrics (ALM) data, describing how they "moved from an emphasis on the data source itself to the underlying activity captured by the data source".
-Based on Priem, Piwowar and Hemminger's (2012) work, ImpactStory, an altmetrics provider, breaks impact measurement down into 10 categories.
+Based on Priem, Piwowar and Hemminger's (2012) work, ImpactStory breaks impact measurement down into 10 categories.
 This allows somewhat of a qualitative assessment of impact, along with the pure quantitative measurements ("A new framework for altmetrics", 2012).

 There is no universal agreement around categories, but in general the following are used by many altmetric studies ("A new framework for altmetrics", 2012) (Lin & Fenner, 2013) (Priem & Hemminger, 2010).